 - Your Music Director should prepare the chorus for varied dynamics, tempos, etc. and be nimble enough to follow another conductor in the final rehearsal and performances.

 - The Executive Director should attend at least one performance during an orchestra concert weekend.
-Send a note of thanks and congratulations to the chorus after the performance, also send them the music critic’s review, if there is one.
+Send a note of thanks and congratulations to the chorus after the performance, and also send them the music critic’s review, if there is one.

 - If other choruses are hired by the orchestra, understand the dynamic of that decision-making.
 Cultivate relationships with the key leadership so that your chorus becomes the “go-to” chorus for that orchestra.